Bivash2001/sillymotion/README.txt

 - Save & load projects in .json format (keeps frames, FPS, and audio filename).
 - Export finished animations as silent WebM videos.
 - Export message below timeline during video export.
+- Import images to add new frames from your computer.
+- Draw frames in JS Paint and seamlessly add them to your timeline.
 - Simple, fun, and cartoon-inspired design.
 - NEW: PNG logo replaces the text header for a more polished look.